expo/expo/docs/pages/guides/splash-screens.md

 title: Create a Splash Screen
 ---

+import { Terminal } from '~/ui/components/Snippet';

 A splash screen, also known as a launch screen, is the first screen that a user sees when opening your app, and it stays visible while the app is loading.
-You can control when the splash screen disappears by using the [AppLoading](../versions/latest/sdk/app-loading.md) component or [SplashScreen module](../versions/latest/sdk/splash-screen.md).
+You can control when the splash screen disappears by using the native [SplashScreen API](/versions/latest/sdk/splash-screen).

 ## Customize the splash screen for your app

-The default splash screen is a blank white screen.
-This might work for you, if it does, you're in luck!
-If not, you're also in luck because it's quite easy to customize using **app.json** and the `splash` key.
-Let's walk through it.
+The default splash screen is a blank white screen, this can be customized using the `splash` key in the project's [Expo config][expo-config] (**app.json**, **app.config.js**).

 ### Video walkthrough